PeterDrake/drakepedia/data_structures/stacks.md

 ## Abstract Data Type

-An *abstract data type* defines a data type and the associated operations.
+An *abstract data type* defines a data type and associated operations.
 It does not say anything about how these operations are implemented; it merely conveys the idea of the data type.

 The *stack* abstract data type defines a stack as a sequence of items, with the following operations: